-- Data from all study centers will be combined for analysis; - All stratified efficacy analyses will use the stratification factors for randomization including histology (squamous cell carcinoma versus non-squamous cell carcinoma) and ECOG performance status at randomization (0 versus 1); - The statistical test of the treatment effect with respect to the primary endpoint will be interpreted based on the stopping boundaries determined at the pre-specified interim analyses and the final analysis; - All other statistical tests of the treatment effect will be performed at significance level of 0.050 for 2-sided tests.
+- For each dry-run prior to database lock, the treatment arm on the tables, listings, figures will be displayed in a blinded format using the dummy codes and marked as ARM A and ARM B. - Data from all study centers will be combined for analysis; - All stratified efficacy analyses will use the stratification factors for randomization including histology (squamous cell carcinoma versus non-squamous cell carcinoma) and ECOG performance status at randomization (0 versus 1). - The statistical test of the treatment effect with respect to the primary endpoint will be interpreted based on the stopping boundaries determined at the pre-specified interim analyses and the final analysis. - All other statistical tests of the treatment effect will be performed at significance level of 0.050 for 2-sided tests.
 Testing of interactions will be performed at the 0.100 significance level; - P-values will be rounded to 4 decimal places.
 P-values that round to 0.0000 will be presented as '<0.0001' and p-values that round to 1.0000 will be presented as '>0.9999'; - Confidence intervals (CIs) will be presented as 2-sided 95% CIs unless specified differently for a given analysis; - Summary statistics will consist of the number and percentage of subjects (or cycles, if appropriate) in each category for discrete variables, and the sample size, mean, standard deviation, median, the 25th (Q1) and 75th (Q3) percentiles, minimum, and maximum for continuous variables; - All mean, median and percentile values will be formatted to one more decimal place than the measured value.
 Standard deviation values will be formatted to two more decimal places than the measured value.
-Minimum and maximum will be formatted to the same decimal place as the measured value; - All percentages will be rounded to one decimal place.
+Minimum and maximum will be formatted to the same decimal place as the measured value. - All percentages will be rounded to one decimal place.
 Tables that show only number and percentage of responses will be presented in the form XX (XX.X), where the percentage is in the parentheses.
-Tables that show number and percentage of responses in addition to summary statistics will be presented in the form XX (XX.X%), where the percentage is in the parentheses.; - All listings will be sorted for presentation in order of randomized treatment arm, study site, subject, and date of procedure or event; - All analysis and summary tables will have the analysis population sample size (i.e., number of subjects); - Baseline value will be defined as the last non-missing value obtained before or on the day the first dose of study drug is administered; if multiple values are present for the same date, the average of these values will be used as the baseline, with the exception of lab data, where the value with the worst CTC grade is the baseline.
-For subjects who were not treated, the baseline will be the last non-missing value obtained on or prior to the randomization date;
+Tables that show number and percentage of responses in addition to summary statistics will be presented in the form XX (XX.X%), where the percentage is in the parentheses.; - All listings will be sorted for presentation in order of randomized treatment arm, study site, subject, and date of procedure or event;

-- Partial dates will be imputed based on the rules specified in Appendix 16.2; - All laboratory data will be reported using international system of units (SI); - Summaries of the most severe toxicity grade in clinical laboratory in each treatment cycle and most severe grade post-baseline overall and shifts from baseline to most severe toxicity grade post-baseline by visit and overall will include all scheduled and unscheduled assessments.
+- All analysis and summary tables will have the analysis population sample size (i.e., number of subjects) - Baseline value will be defined as the last non-missing value obtained before or on the day the first dose of study drug is administered; if multiple values are present for the same date, the average of these values will be used as the baseline, with the exception of lab data, where the value with the worst CTC grade is the baseline.
+For subjects who were not treated, the baseline will be the last non-missing value obtained on or prior to the randomization date; - Partial dates will be imputed based on the rules specified in Appendix 15.2; - All laboratory data will be reported using international system of units (SI); - Summaries of the most severe toxicity grade in clinical laboratory in each treatment cycle and most severe grade post-baseline overall and shifts from baseline to most severe toxicity grade post-baseline by visit and overall will include all scheduled and unscheduled assessments.
 The similar approach will be used for summaries of ECOG performance status and peripheral neuropathy (PN) grades; - SAS® Version 9.2 (or higher) will be the statistical software package used to produce all data summaries, listings, graphs, and statistical analyses.